firelightning13/DDLC-MCRevengeMod/README.md

 - Just Monika

 ## About this project
 Note: This mod is a fan work, and currently under my development.
 This mod is clearly inspired from original Doki-Doki Literature Club and I gave it a little bit of twist, giving much more options and flexibilities to player, but still limited to what Ren.py engine offers, and my limited abilities and understandings to mod itself.
+Also, you still can consider this an "alternate universe of DDLC".

 ## Plot (might be spoiler)
 - Prologue = Post-Sayori hanging event and before Act 2.
 Also MC will realise that Monika is the culprit of that major event.